-Reader requirements: a basic knowledge of undergrad physical chemistry.
+Reader requirements: A basic knowledge of undergraduate physical chemistry.

 Instructor: Prof. Todd Woerner